-I hadn’t seen Glen Manley for nearly twenty years, so it was a bolt out of the blue to find him in front of me at the checkout at Sainsburys.
-When I had last seen him, he had said that he and Sadie were moving to France.
-They had inherited some land in the Medoc.
-Before his fatal accident Sadie’s father, Gaston Chevalier had been a name in the equestrian world, bloodlines and the like.
-I got the impression that Glen was seduced by this opportunity for social advancement.
+I hadn’t seen Guy Manson for nearly twenty years, so to find him in front of me at the checkout at Sainsbury’s was a bolt out of the blue.
+When I had last seen him, he and Sadie were moving to the Medoc in France.
+They had inherited some land.
+Quite a bit of land.
+Before his fatal accident, Sadie’s father, Gaston Chevalier, had been a name in the equestrian world, bloodlines and insider stuff.
+I got the impression that Guy was seduced by this opportunity for social advancement.

-Over the years, I had thought of Glen occasionally, well to be honest more than occasionally, but only as a distant star in my firmament.
-We had had a tempestuous affair when we were in our early twenties.
-I had nearly moved in with him, before I found out he was also sleeping with my friend, Louise.
+Over the years, I had thought of Guy occasionally, well, to be fair, more than occasionally.
+But only as a distant star in my firmament.
+We had had a tempestuous affair in our early twenties.
+I had nearly moved in with him before finding out he was also sleeping with my friend Natasha.
 But all this happened a long time ago.
-Water under the bridge and all that.
-While I would not say that I had carried a torch, I did have a soft spot for him.
+Water under the bridge.
+While I would not say that I had carried a torch, I had a soft spot for Guy.

-At first, I was not sure that it was him and had to do a double-take.
+I was not sure it was him at first and had to do a double-take.
 I did not want to embarrass myself.
-He had put on a few pounds and had a little less hair, but I have to say, he still looked hunky in his checked shirt.
-Perhaps he had taken up sports or something.
-Not that he was the sporty type when I knew him.
-We used to smoke dope in his flat and listen to The Joshua Tree and Appetite for Destruction.
-We went to see Gaye Bikers On Acid and Pop Will Eat Itself at a festival in Finsbury Park, I recalled.
+He had put on a few pounds and had a little less hair, but he still looked hunky in his tight-fitting Chinos and buffalo-check shirt.
+Perhaps he had taken up sports or started going to the gym.
+He had not been the sporty type when I knew him.
+We used to sit around and smoke dope in his flat and listen to The Joshua Tree and Appetite for Destruction.
+We went to see Gaye Bykers On Acid and Pop Will Eat Itself at a festival in Finsbury Park, I recall.
 Bands seemed to have more anarchic names back then.
-I couldn’t see either of these getting on The X Factor.
+I couldn’t see either of these getting on Ex-Factor.

-He turned around and for a second or two looked spooked.
+He turned around and, for a second or two, looked spooked.
 You do not always recognise someone immediately when they appear out of context.
-I could practically hear the cerebral activity that was taking place behind those sparkling brown eyes as he struggled to identify me.
-I was worried for a moment that I too had put on a few pounds.
+I could practically hear the cerebral activity taking place behind those searching brown eyes as he struggled to identify me.

 ‘My God!
 Heather, isn’t it?’ he said.
 ‘Hey, it’s great to see you.’

 ‘Well, you know,’ he said.
 ‘You have to make an effort.
-None of us are getting any younger.’
+None of us is getting any younger.’

 ‘How’s Sadie?’
-I said, as a follow-up, hoping I wasn’t being too transparent by my tone.
-My own long term relationship with Pete was at the stage where you might describe it on social media as ‘it’s complicated’.
-Of course, I wanted Glen to say that Sadie was history.
-He was enjoying being a bachelor again, could he take me out for dinner sometime.
+I said, as a follow-up, hoping the enquiry wasn’t being too transparent.
+My own long-term relationship with Pete was on its last legs.
+Of course, I wanted Guy to say that Sadie was history.
+That he was enjoying being a bachelor again, and could he take me out for dinner sometime?
 But this is not what he came out with.

-Perhaps the bouquet of flowers he was unloading from his trolley should have provided a clue, but there could have been a number of explanations for these.
+Perhaps the bouquet of flowers he was unloading from his trolley should have provided a clue, but there could have been other explanations for these.
 I could not have known that Sadie had been in hospital.
-How the conversation might have progressed without my faux pas is hard to say but I’m certain that it closed its scope a little.
-He told me they had sold up in France when Sadie became ill and I told him I had two grown up children, Charles and Eddie.
+How the conversation might have progressed without my faux pas is hard to say, but I’m certain it closed its scope a little.
+He told me they had sold up in France when Sadie became ill and I told him I had two grown-up children, Charles and Eddie.

 ‘See you later,’ he said all too casually after he had packed away his shopping.

-Although it seemed on the surface that he couldn’t wait to get away, this only served to hide his embarrassment at feeling attracted to me.
-It was clear to me that he was fighting it.
-I could see it in his body language.
-I only had a few items and I left the store just in time to catch a glimpse of him driving off in his black Audi.
-He had a personalised number plate, 6LEN.
+I only had a few items, and I left the store just in time to catch a glimpse of him driving off in a black Audi.
+He had a personalised number plate, GUY123.
 An easy one to remember.

-While I assumed that as Glen was shopping locally so he must live close by, I didn’t imagine that I’d see the car again so soon.
+As Guy was shopping locally, I assumed he must live close by, but I didn’t imagine that I’d see the car again so soon.
 The following day, I found myself behind him at the London Road traffic lights.
 He did not see me in my grey Focus.
-He seemed to be playing with the controls of his in-car hi-fi or whatever it is that men do to relieve the boredom when they are stopped at lights.
-I pulled the sunshade down anyway.
-I thought it would be interesting to follow him to see where he was heading.
-I did not know what he did these days for a living, so I used my imagination about what he might be up to.
+He seemed to be playing with the controls of his in-car hi-fi or whatever men do to relieve their boredom when they are stopped at lights.
+I pulled the sunshade down.
+I could follow him to see where he was heading.
+I did not know what he did for a living these days, so I used my imagination about what he might be up to.
 I followed him several blocks keeping a discreet distance, during which time he was a film director, a stockbroker, a heart surgeon, a cabinet minister and a spy.
-Perhaps he might be too conspicuous to be a spy, driving an Audi with a cherished number plate.
-In fact, all these ideas were a bit frivolous, Glen had always been an opportunist, what you might call a fly by night.
+Perhaps not a spy.
+Driving an Audi with a cherished number plate might not be good for undercover work.
+In fact, all these ideas seemed way off.
+Guy had always been an opportunist, a fly by night.
 I couldn’t see him putting in the hours for a professional career.

-Along Albion Road he signalled to pull in and I too pulled in, several vehicles behind him.
-He got out and a woman in a floral printed dress got out of a red sports car a little ahead of him and came towards him.
+Along Albion Road, he signalled to pull in, and I dived in several vehicles behind.
+He got out, and a woman in a floral printed dress got out of a red sports car and came towards him.
 I was shocked to see how he greeted his new friend.
 A passionate kiss in broad daylight by the side of the road, and off they went off arm in arm.
 He was cheating on Sadie and with her only just out of hospital.
 What a cad!
 This must have been who the flowers were for.
-The lavish arrangement had seemed altogether too vibrant for a get well soon bouquet.
+The lavish arrangement had seemed altogether too vibrant for a sympathy get well soon bouquet.

-It is difficult to explain why but there is something attractive about a blackguard.
-Since time immemorial women have fallen for absolute swine, and it seemed I was no exception.
-Glen’s apparent profligacy only added to his appeal.
+It is hard to explain why, but there is something attractive about a blackguard.
+Since time immemorial, women have fallen for absolute bastards, and it seemed I was no exception.
+Guy’s profligacy only added to his appeal.
 I was smitten.
 Maybe it was visceral or maybe it was hormonal, but I found I couldn’t stop thinking about him.
 I found it difficult to concentrate on anything.
-Several times a day at work I forgot what I was meant to be doing.
-I would forget who I was talking to on the phone and have to ask.
-My work colleagues remarked that I seemed distracted, what I needed was a girls night out.
+Several times a day at work, I forgot what I was doing.
+I could not remember who I was talking to on the phone and had to ask.
+My work colleagues remarked that I seemed distracted.
+What I needed was a girls’ night out.
 I told them I didn’t think that was what I needed.
 They laughed.
-My boss, Michelle called me in to ask if anything was wrong.
+My boss, Michelle, called me in to ask if anything was wrong.
 The enquiry over, the meeting turned into more of a dressing down.

 ‘Blue Heaven is a niche PR company,’ she said.
-‘We can’t have our representatives calling important clients Glen, when they are not called Glen.’
+‘We can’t have our representatives calling important clients Guy when they are not called Guy.’

-‘That was Vaughan Conti of Conti and Conti you realise.
+‘That was Vaughan Conti of Conti and Conti.
 This is a six-figure contract.’

-‘Shall I send him and email to apologise?’
+‘Shall I send him an email to apologise?’
 I said.

-‘I think you should take a few days leave to sort things out,’ she said.
-‘Go away somewhere to clear your head.
-The Cotswolds are very nice at this time of year.’
+‘I think you should take a few days off to sort things out,’ Michelle said.
+‘Go away somewhere to clear your head.’

-With time on my hands, I found myself thinking of Glen more and more.
-I read Fifty Shades of Grey in the garden and it turned into Fifty Shades of Glen.
-When Pete and I made love, which wasn’t often these days, I found myself fantasising about Glen taking me in the back seat of his car or roughly over the kitchen table.
+With time on my hands, I found myself thinking of Guy more and more.
+I watched Fifty Shades of Grey on Hulu Classics and it turned into Fifty Shades of Guy.
+I fantasised about Guy taking me in the back seat of his car or roughly over the kitchen table.
 Sometimes he would tie me up and sometimes he would let me tie him up.

-By following his car in my anonymous looking grey Focus, I found out that Glen lived in a barn conversion just out of town.
-There were not many cars on the road, so even in the Ford, I had to keep a safe distance.
-I made several visits to Grange Rustique see what I could find out.
-The salmon pink Mini that was always parked outside was presumably Sadie’s.
-My National Trust binoculars came in useful.
-I was able to keep an eye on the place for hours.
+By tailing Guy, I discovered he lived in a barn conversion just out of town.
+There were few cars on the road, so even in the Ford, I had to keep a safe distance.
+I visited Grange Rustique to see what more I could find out.
+The salmon pink Mini that was always parked outside each time was presumably Sadie’s.
+Pete’s night vision binoculars came in handy.
+I could keep an eye on the place late into the evening.
 Sadie didn’t go out at all, but then if you are still convalescing, you would want to take it easy at home.

-I also discovered Glen worked at a construction site.
+I also discovered Guy worked at a construction site.
+They were building a new block of bespoke luxury apartments called Kensington Towers, which the hoarding said would be ready for Christmas.
 He wasn’t a brickie or an electrician or anything like that.
 He went to work smartly dressed and seemed to come and go as he pleased.
-He was project manager or site manager or whatever these are called.
-They were building a new block of bespoke luxury apartments called Kensington Towers which the hoarding said would be ready for Christmas.

-While finding out his phone number was easy, finding him on Facebook proved to be a little harder.
-There were a number of Glen Manleys so it took me a while to find the right one.
-His profile picture showed him on the beach in a white T shirt.
-It might have been taken a few years ago but he did look yummy.
-There were a number of other photos.
-I scrolled through them.
+While finding out his phone number was easy, finding him on Facebook proved a little harder.
+There were a surprising number of Guy Mansons.
+His profile picture showed him on the beach in a white T-shirt.
+It might have been taken a few years ago, but he looked good.
+I scrolled through the other pics.
 None of them showed Sadie.
 I was encouraged by this.
-He had 104 Facebook friends.
-I didn’t recognise any of the names.
-Sadie, it seemed didn’t use Facebook, which I thought was unusual because often it is the other way around.
-A lot of my friends spent hours on Facebook while their husbands or partners didn’t bother with it.
-Pete had never shown an interest in it.
-He referred to it as wastebook.
-The joke was by now wearing a little thin.
+I didn’t recognise the names of any of his 187 Facebook Friends.
+Sadie, it seemed, didn’t use Facebook, or any of Guy’s other social media, which was unusual.

-I arranged to meet my friend Azora for coffee.
-Azora was a psychologist and we had known each other for about ten years.
-She knew that I was prone to occasional flights of fancy.
-She would be able to put my situation in perspective.
-Over cappuccino and caramel cake at Carluccio’s I shared my news.
+I met my friend Azora for coffee.
+Azora was a psychologist.
+We had known each other for ten years.
+She knew I was prone to flights of fancy.
+She would be able to put my situation into perspective.
+Over cappuccino and caramel cake at Carluccio’s, I shared my news.

-‘You were lovers twenty years ago, Wow,’ she said.
+‘So you and this Guy were lovers twenty years ago,’ she said.

 ‘Probably nearer thirty years, come to think of it,’ I said, calculating how long I’d been with Pete and considering Charles and Eddie’s ages.

 ‘He’s divine.
 He’s aged well,’ I said.
-‘He’s like that Italian actor, you know the one I mean.’
+‘He’s like that Italian actor, you know the one.’

-‘No, definitely not Sylvester Stallone.
+‘No, no. Not him.
 The one who was in La Dolce Vita.’

-‘And this Glen knows all about your ….. fascination.’
+‘And this Guy knows all about your ….. fascination.’

 ‘Not exactly, but he will soon.
 I think perhaps when we met in the supermarket he was just shy.’